monperrus/experiment.sh/README.md

 ## How to us it?

-Simply push a branch to https://github.com/monperrus/experiment.sh/ containing a script `experiment.sh`.
+* ask to be added to this repo

-`experiment.sh` is execuetd using bash.
+* push a branch to https://github.com/monperrus/experiment.sh/, this branch must contain a script called `experiment.sh`.

-The branch status contains a link to the log.
+* look at the log set as a a branch status

 ## Available environment variables